UniversalTaco/CBSE_8C_Magazine/README.md

   22/2/2024 - Website BETA Launched!
               Another visual overhaul!
 Made many optimizations and improved compatibility even more.
               Added Music and Disclaimer page!

+  25/2/2024 - Added a description of each student!